MitPandya/ProjectManagementBot/DESIGN.md

 3. Creating a weekly summary of pending and completed cards
 ```
+=> Prerequisite:
-=> Prerequisite: - Cards regarding a board exist in the Trello
+- Cards regarding a board exist in the Trello.
-                 - Team members have updated statuses of their cards
+- Team members have updated statuses of their cards.

-=> Main Flow: - Manager asks the bot to create a weekly summary of completed and incomplete cards
+=> Main Flow: - Manager asks the bot to create a weekly summary of completed and incomplete cards.

 => Sub Flows:
 - [S1] By default bot will start creating summary for current week and ask manager if they want to create summary of current week or any other week.